This shop has been compensated by Collective Bias, Inc. and its advertiser.

 Here are my top 5 tips for hosting a cookie exchange party:

 Tip 1: Send out invitations with a few weeks advance notice so your guests will have time to prepare and bake their cookies.
-(You can download the free Mrs. Claus’ Bake Shop Cookie Exchange Party invitation printable at the bottom of this post.)
+(You can download the free Mrs. Claus’ Bake Shop Cookie Exchange Party invitation in the printable library.)

 Tip 2: Let everyone know the amount of cookies to bake for the exchange.
 Also, it is a good idea to ask everyone to bring one dozen extra to sample during the party.

 Tip 3: Set up your Mrs. Claus’ Bake Shop Cookie Exchange Party tablescape with lots of platters and areas to display the cookies.
 Have fun with the display!
 Include spatulas, rolling pins and even big containers of sugar and flour!
 Also, have fold-over cards on hand to label each type of cookie.
-(Cookie label free printables are located at the bottom of this post.)
+(Cookie label free printables are located in the printable library.)

 Tip 4: Set up an area where your guests can pack up their cookies.
 Make sure you have extra containers, boxes, bags, wax paper, etc. on hand.